 Know Your Worth and Set an Honest Yet Realistic Rate

 Obviously, you do not want to raise your rates too high.
 But at the same time, you should not price yourself too low.
 Some freelancers make a mistake of pricing themselves too low just so clients will get them.
-It is true that companies would want to keep costs as low as possible; however, that does not mean they will immediately opt for the freelancer that offer the least rate.
+It is true that companies would want to keep costs as low as possible; however, that does not mean they will immediately opt for the freelancer that offers the least rate.

 Most companies look first for great talent – hourly rate is secondary to skill and value.
 Don’t be shy to price yourself right, based on your skills and expertise.